Neutaro/Neutaro/statesync.md

 recovers on its own (it did here).
 If it persists, the RPCs are down or you are rate-limited; re-run `state_sync.sh` to pick a fresh pair.
 You need **two distinct** entries in `rpc_servers`; one is rejected.

+### 11.2a `auth failure: secret conn failed: connection reset by peer` from EVERY peer

+The node dials out, TCP connects, and the CometBFT handshake is instantly reset — by *every* peer, from second zero.
+Meanwhile `Ensure peers` shows `numDialing=0` forever.

+**Cause: another Neutaro node is already running behind the same public IP** — a second box on the same home network, a container on a node host, a VM.
+Peers filter duplicate IPs: the connection slot for your public IP is already taken by the first node, so every peer it is connected to rejects yours during the handshake (`filtered CONN: duplicate CONN` on the peer's side).

+Verified live: a fresh node behind the same NAT as a running validator was reset by every peer the validator held; pointed at peers the validator was **not** connected to, the same node synced in under two minutes.

+**Fix:** set `persistent_peers` to nodes the *other* machine is not connected to (check its `curl -s localhost:26657/net_info | jq -r '.result.peers[].remote_ip'`).
+Two nodes behind one IP can coexist — they just cannot share the same peers.

 ### 11.2b `ERR Stopping peer for error err=EOF` loops forever against ONE peer